 When you think about pricing strategy, you probably think about for-profit companies cleverly determining pricing for products or services in order to maximize profitability or beat out the competition.
 Pricing strategies don’t seem to fit with the ideals and goals of nonprofit organizations, but surprisingly, there are situations when determining optimal pricing can greatly benefit nonprofits and the important work they do.

-Take for example, the Program for Early Parent Support (aka PEPS) organization serving parents in the Puget Sound region of Washington State.
+Take, for example, the Program for Early Parent Support (aka PEPS) organization serving parents in the Puget Sound region of Washington State.
 PEPS provides vital support to new parents who may be feeling sleep-deprived, confused, overwhelmed, and isolated.
 It connects these parents to one another by creating support groups, each with trained facilitators, who guide group discussions and provide educational information about navigating the newborn and toddler years of parenthood.
 PEPS fosters community, builds confidence in new parents, and educates about the details of raising newborns and toddlers.

-It’s easy for nonprofits to fall into this financial dilemma.
+It’s easy for nonprofits to fall into a financial dilemma.
 On one hand, they want to maximize the good they do in the world by reinvesting profits back into their program.
 On the other hand, they are working within a low profit margin in order to maintain their nonprofit status.
 To optimize this balancing act, leveraging pricing strategies is essential.

-How can a nonprofit organization move from a “seems about right” approach to a “just right” pricing strategy that will encourage growth, allow re-investment back into the community and aim to serve more customers?
+How can a nonprofit organization move from a “seems about right” approach to a “just right” pricing strategy that will encourage growth, allow re-investment back into the community, and aim to serve more customers?
 Partnering with a skilled expert who can lead the pricing process effort is a great first step.
-The partner can guide an organization through a 3-step process of developing an appropriate pricing strategy with a third-party, non-biased approach.
+The partner can guide an organization through a three-step process of developing an appropriate pricing strategy with a third-party, non-biased approach.

-1 - Assess current pricing strategy
+1. Assess the current pricing strategy

-2 - Determine pricing model
+2. Determine the optimal pricing model

-3 – Execute new pricing strategy
+3. Execute new pricing strategy

 • Will the new pricing be rolled out all at once or gradually over the span of a couple of years?